chiabingxuan/DSA3101-Group-Project/README.md

 - This is assigned to `objective_coefficients`.

 ##### Setting up constraints

+- We initialised the (average) capacity of each bus `bus_capacity` and the maximum number of buses available for deployment `max_buses` since these values are fixed and not variable.
+- We have estimated `bus_capacity` to be 50 and let `max_buses` to be 6.
+- `max_buses` is estimated based on the assumption that ISB is able and willing to expand its fleet size to twice the current size as part of achieving the business objectives.

 - There are 2 types of constraints in linear programming: equality constraints and inequality constraints.
 - An equality constraint refers to a condition that requires a variable to hold exactly at a specified value.